A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Crossed complexes: their homotopy theory and classifying spaces

 By \cite[Proposition 6.2, ii]{brown_higgins_classifying}, given $p\colon \A \to \B$, a fibration of crossed complexes, $p$ has the right-lifting property with respect to the map, $\Pi(\{0\}) \to \Pi(I)$, induced by inclusion, where, as usual, $I=[0,1]$.

 Let $I\times I$ be given the usual product CW-decomposition, and let $U$ be made of the left, right and bottom sides of $I\times I$, with the obvious skeletal filtration.
 The map, $\Pi(U) \to \Pi\big( I\times I\big)$, induced by the inclusion, is a trivial cofibration of crossed complexes, and hence has the left-lifting property with respect to all fibrations of crossed complexes; see \cite[Proposition 2.6]{BrownGolasinski}.
-From this, we can easily prove the following result.
+From this, we have the following:

 \begin{Lemma}[The functor derived from a fibration of crossed complexes] Let $\A=(A_n)_{n \in \mathbb{Z}^+_0}$ and $\B=(B_n)_{n \in \mathbb{Z}^+_0}$ be crossed complexes, and let $p\colon \A \to \B$ be a fibration between them.
 There is a functor, in full $\Fc^{p}=\Fc^{(p\colon \A \to \B)}$, such that $\Fc^{p}$ sends $b \in B_0$ to $\pi_0(p^{-1}(b))$, where the crossed complex $p^{-1}(b)$ is the fibre of $p\colon \A \to \B$, at $b\in B_0$, as in Definition \ref{def:fibXmap}.